 Closure

-The advantage of understanding and using the Create, Select, Plan, Manage and Closure processes is that it provides a simple framework for improving Demand Management capabilities.
+The advantage of understanding and using the create, select, plan, manage, and closure phases and processes (the governance activities surrounding that phase), is that it provides a simple framework for improving DM capabilities.

 Workflows in a PPM Implementation

-SharePoint 2010 supports workflows for collaborative applications and many organizations have benefited by moving manual processes into a SharePoint workflow.
-The primary reason we use workflows in software design is to manage long running processes.
-SharePoint workflows are the ideal way to automate manual processes which previously required paper or the use of complex software to record and monitor any long running activities.
+SharePoint 2010 supports workflows for collaborative applications.
+Many organizations have benefited by moving manual processes into a SharePoint workflow.
+The primary reason we use workflows in software design is to manage long-running processes.
+SharePoint workflows are the ideal way to automate processes that previously required paper or the use of complex software to record and monitor any long-running activities.

-With Project Server 2010 now a part of the SharePoint platform, Demand Management (sometimes referenced as DM), now includes workflows that help you manage project proposals and portfolio analyses.
+With Project Server 2010 now a part of the SharePoint platform, DM now includes workflows that help you manage project proposals and portfolio analyses.

-Demand Management is a new concept in Project Server 2010 that integrates project proposals, portfolio analysis, and Project Management through workflows and project detail pages.
-The goal of Demand Management is to enable users to propose, view, categorize, prioritize, select, and track projects within their organization.
-A key component within Demand Management is the workflow governance model implemented in Project Server.
-There are some out of the box workflows available, however new workflows can be customized per your requirements.
+DM is a new concept in Project Server 2010 that integrates project proposals, portfolio analysis, and PM through workflows and project detail pages.
+The goal of DM is to enable users to propose, view, categorize, prioritize, select, and track projects within their organization.
+A key component within DM is the workflow governance model implemented in Project Server.
+Some out-of-the-box workflows available, but new workflows can be customized per your requirements.

-Thanks to this new feature every organization is able to customize processes allowing the organization to have standardized activities for DM and an easy way to authorize documents and projects, making the flow of information among the users more efficient.
+Thanks to this feature, all organizations can customize processes, allowing them to have standardized activities for DM and an easy way to authorize documents and projects, making the flow of information among the users more efficient.
 This level of customization can be achieved by using Visual Studio 2010 and SharePoint Designer 2010.

-Having a collaborative environment based on different organizational workflows will make it easy for the organization to make decisions like which initiatives should be approved, what skill set of resources should be hired or outsourced, the ability to audit the execution of the projects, and whether the efforts should go to the next stages or not.
+Having a collaborative environment based on different organizational workflows will make it easy for the organization to make decisions regarding which initiatives should be approved, and what skill set of resources should be hired or outsourced; it also provides the ability to audit project execution and determine whether the efforts should go to the next stages or not.

 Business Process and Forms

-An essential factor for efficient Project Management is uniformity.
-Now all of the processes and Project Management templates can be easily uploaded to avoid having several versions of a document.
-This will allow standardization among the organization, streamline collection of data, and encourage user adoption.
+An essential factor for efficient PM is uniformity.
+Now all of the processes and PM templates can be easily uploaded to avoid having several versions of a document.
+This use of templates will allow standardization among the organization, streamline collection of data, and encourage user adoption.

 Synchronize the PLM

-Prior to and during a project management lifecycle (PLM), capturing specific information that needs to be accounted for is crucial.
-Often, the user is not able to leverage a scheduling tool to capture the updates and perform an analysis.
-Using products such as Excel, Word, Outlook, and the like is common for distributing updates among team members, taking relevant notes and transferring the information to the project schedules.
-As tools developed within SharePoint, people have been able to leverage online tools such as Excel Services and SharePoint lists.
+Prior to and during a PLM, capturing specific information that needs to be accounted for is crucial.
+Often users cannot leverage a scheduling tool to capture the updates and perform an analysis.
+Users commonly employ products such as Excel, Word, and Outlook to distribute updates among team members, take relevant notes, and transfer the information to the project schedules.
+Within SharePoint, people have been able to leverage online tools, such as Excel Services and SharePoint lists.

 A project task list in SharePoint displays a collection of tasks that are part of a project.
-Used in this sense, a task is a discrete work item that a single person can be assigned to.
-A project is typically a series of activities that have a beginning, middle, and end and which produces a product, result, or service (such as producing a product demonstration for a trade show, creating a product proposal for stakeholders, or even putting together a corporate morale event).
+(See Figure 8.2.)
+In this sense, a “task” is a discrete work item that a single person can be assigned to.
+A “project” is typically a series of activities that have a beginning, middle, and end and that produces a product, result, or service (such as producing a product demonstration for a trade show, creating a product proposal for stakeholders, or even putting together a corporate morale event).

-Figure 8.2: SharePoint Server 2010 Task List Example (Source: Advisicon) [08-02-sharePointServer2010TaskListExample.tif]
+Figure 8.2 SharePoint Server 2010 Task List Example [08-02-sharePointServer2010TaskListExample.tif]

+Source: Advisicon

-After you create a project task list you can add tasks, assign resources to tasks, update the progress on tasks, and view the task information on bars that are displayed along a timeline.
+After you create a project task list, you can add tasks, assign resources to tasks, update the progress on tasks, and view the task information on bars that are displayed along a timeline.